BlockchainTeamNTU/metacoin-box/note.md

 Alternately, if you're on Mac, you can use `brew install node` to install `Node.js` and `npm`.

+To check if they're successfully installed use `node -v` and `npm -v`

 # Install Truffle

-Make sure you have Node.js installed properly, and run
+Make sure you have `Node.js` installed properly, and run
 ```sh
 npm install -g truffle
 ```